Farscape: Season Four

 The crew comes across a secret meeting between Grayza and a Scarran minister, at which Grayza sells out D'Argo's people in return for peace.
 In disrupting the meeting Aeryn is captured.
 Desperate to rescue her, Crichton promises to give Scorpius the wormhole tech in return for his help.
 They infiltrate a Scarran base and rescue Aeryn but Scorpius is captured in the attempt.
 Crichton is happy to leave him there but the neural clone Harvey informs them that Scorpius already has the wormhole tech and may reveal it to the Scarrans under torture.
 The crew of Moya are forced to launch yet another attempt to either rescue or kill Scorpius.

 They walk into another meeting at the Scarrans' most important base, Katratzi, claiming to want to sell the tech to the highest bidder.
 Instead they start a riot between the Scarrans' various servant races, blow up the base using a nuclear bomb and escape again.
 The Scarrans launch an attack against Earth – partly in retaliation but also to secure a source of Strelitzia plants.
 The plants are vital to a Scarran augmentation process and Crichton had inadvertently revealed to the Scarrans that they can be found on Earth.
 The peacekeepers promise to protect Earth in exchange for allegiance but Crichton disagrees since it means dragging humanity into perpetual war between two galactic powers.
 Crichton's only option to save his home world is to destroy the wormhole that leads there, leaving him stranded in space forever.
-Before destroying the wormhole, he says goodbye to his father and reveals that he has put a recording on the Moon near the site of the first Moon’s landing, containing technological data necessary for humanity to reach the stars in the future and protect themselves against alien threat.
+Before destroying the wormhole, he says goodbye to his father and reveals that he has put a recording on the Moon near the site of the first Moon landing, containing technological data necessary for humanity to reach the stars in the future and protect themselves against alien threat.

 That done, Scorpius returns to the Peacekeepers and the Moya crew go to the ocean planet Qujaga to recover.
 While there, Aeryn reveals that the pregnancy – formerly kept in stasis – has now been released and they are going to have a baby.
 Crichton proposes to her and she accepts.
 At the last second they are attacked by random aliens, who appear to kill them both.